As part of the symposium “The Only Lasting Truth is Change”, BEK invites creative practitioners to the workshop series “Rewilding Practice”.

 Led by multidisciplinary artist Mark Fell, with philosopher Robin Mackay, this workshop series aims to critically examine beliefs about creative practice — for example, relationships between creativity and technology, approaches to collaboration, concerns with authorship and agency; as well as ideas about inspiration, expression and communication of meaning as the fundamental principles of creative production.
 How do such beliefs not only structure creative practices, but also the spaces and systems intended to facilitate and contain those practices?
 With group-based activities, exercises and discussions, we hope to identify and confront foundational beliefs about what it is to create new work, and explore alternatives.

-The workshop takes up major themes from Fell’s forthcoming book — Structure and Synthesis: The Anatomy of Practice — with a particular focus on the relationship between ‘theory’ and ‘practice’.
+The workshop takes up major themes from Fell’s new book Structure and Synthesis: The Anatomy of Practice, with a particular focus on the relationship between ‘theory’ and ‘practice’.
 From the unspoken theoretical underpinnings of ‘practice’ to the logistics, economic and material constraints on ‘doing theory’, and at a time when technology intervenes in our thinking as well as our actions, is the distinction between the theory and practice now obsolete?
 How do our physical and technical environments become a part of our thought processes?
 What models can we turn to in order to redraw or reject the tension between the cognitive and the productive?

 The series is aimed at creative practitioners — artists, musicians, curators, educators — and encourages participants to diagram, discuss, and examine the disparities between shared beliefs and actual practices.